giotto-ai/pyflagser/README.rst

 To install:
 '''''''''''

+From the cloned repository's root directory, run

 .. code-block:: bash

-   cd pyflagser
    pip install -e .

-From there any change in the library files will be immediately available on your machine.
+This way, you can pull the library's latest changes and make them immediately available on your machine.

 Testing
 ~~~~~~~